mckinsey/vizro/vizro-core/docs/pages/tutorials/first-dashboard.md

 There is no setup needed for your first dashboard, thanks to the amazing [Py.Cafe](https://py.cafe/).

 Click on the **Run and edit this code in py.cafe** link below to live-edit the dashboard.
+Another edit

 !!! example "First dashboard"
     === "app.py"